 This unit provides the opportunity for students to discuss and listen to differing perspectives, draw conclusions, negotiate, problem-solve, persuade, as well as engage audiences for a range of purposes and in different contexts.
 Emphasis is placed on articulating and constructing coherent, logical and sustained arguments and demonstrating an understanding of purpose, audience and context.
-When creating their own imaginative, analytical and interpretive texts, students are encouraged to consider their intended purpose, their representation of ideas and issues, and audience response.
+When creating their own imaginative, analytical, and interpretive texts, students are encouraged to consider their intended purpose, their representation of ideas and issues, and audience response.

-Philosophy (T/A)
+Philosophy (A/T/M)

-You can do a Minor or a Major in Philosophy, beginning with the unit called 'Epistemology a: What can we know?' offered in the first session.
+You can do a Minor or a Major in Philosophy, beginning with the unit called 'Philosophy in the World (a)' offered in the first session.
 Details of the course may also be found on the Board of Senior Secondary Studies' website.